This article was updated on September 5, 2021.

 In all, 27 people took part in this study, all between the ages of 18 and 40.
 Some of those participants had grown up playing video games, while others had no experience at all.

-Originally, the research team wanted to investigate if playing video games in combination with 10 transcranial magnetic stimulation sessions over the course of a month would result in meaningful improvements in participants’ cognitive skills and memory strength.
+The research team initially wanted to investigate if playing video games in combination with 10 transcranial magnetic stimulation sessions over the course of a month would result in meaningful improvements in participants’ cognitive skills and memory strength.

 Transcranial magnetic stimulation is a non-invasive brain stimulation procedure that entails using magnetic fields to stimulate the mind’s nerve cells.
 It’s most commonly used to combat particularly hard-to-treat depression cases, but this study’s authors hypothesized that a combination of TMS and video game playing would improve participants’ long-term cognitive and memory skills.